marklee77/marklee77.github.io/source/_posts/2013-08-03-repetition-of-research.markdown

 means that scientists must be much more specialized, and that as time passes they will become ever more specialized.

-There is some truth to these ideas, but there are problems as well: when knew knowledge is created, how is it added to the edifice?
+There is some truth to these ideas, but there are problems as well: when new knowledge is created, how is it added to the edifice?
 How do we make sure that future scholars will know about it and properly reference it in their own works?
 If a scientist must be incredibly specialized to advance knowledge, then what